SALOMON MOSHE - ARCHITECT

 0 Comments

-I saw a sign in a street in Vienna really translates as "this street is art".
-It then epitomizes what a street can be: a gallery of objects, people, events.
+I saw a sign in a street in Vienna that apparently translates as "this street is art".
+If so, its message epitomizes what a street can be: a gallery of objects, people, events.

-I took this picture of a now defunct workshop of picture frames in Jerusalem.
+I took this picture of a now disactivated workshop of picture frames in Jerusalem.

-If every window of the street says it's word, the street is a phrase and the city becomes a story told by many actors.
+If every window of the street says a word, the street is a phrase and the city becomes a story told by many actors.

 Picture